Your Remote Desktop Services session has ended, possibly for...

 The other conditions of “Your Remote Desktop Session has ended”

-“Your Remote Desktop Session has ended” is a common RDP error and it has another two situations:
+There can be kinds of errors when you try to access a remote computer over RDP.
+“Your Remote Desktop Services session has ended” is a common one and it has another two types:

 ▪ Your Remote Desktop Service session has ended.
-The connection to the remote computer was lost, possible due to …
+The connection to the remote computer was lost, possibly due to …

 ▪ Your Remote Desktop Services session has ended.
 Another user connected to the remote computer, so your connection was lost…